a

 Connor Powers 153 mph 2014

-Occasionally, you’ll see guys get in to the Final-8 at the World Championships that average in the 130s.
-Typically when that happens, they are better fit for their equipment, they are more mentally strong, they take better advantage of wind conditions, and things like that.
-As you can see, it’s very difficult to win swinging in the 130s, though.
+Occasionally, you’d see guys get in to the Final-8 at the World Championships that average in the 130s.
+Typically when that happened, they were better fit for their equipment, they were more mentally strong, they took better advantage of wind conditions, and things like that.
+As you can see, it was very difficult to win swinging in the 130s, though.

 If memory serves, Carl Wolter won the 2011 World Championships in the high 130s.
 That year there were very strong tail winds and Carl presumably hit a better wind ball (usually higher and with more spin) than two other champions he beat head-to-head, Jamie Sadlowski and Joe Miller…both of whom have swung 150 mph in competition.

 At the Senior (Over 45 years old) level, in 2012 a Senior division Final-8 competitor averaged 131 mph with a peak of 137 mph.
-Even the “old” guys can bomb it past any PGA TOUR player.
+Two-time Senior World Champion “Fast” Eddie Fernandes (2018 & 2022) has previously achieved 156 mph of club head speed and 228 mph of ball speed.

 So, as you can see, the more swing speed you have, in general the farther you will drive the ball…and as I’ve shown, more distance also makes it easier to shoot lower scores.